anusha-murali/anusha-murali.github.io/graph.md

 ## 2. Breadth First Search

 BFS is a fundamental technique for exploring a graph using a queue as the basic data structure.
+It has the following applications:
+1. Traversing/searching a graph: From a given source vertex to the target vertex
+2. Single Source Shortest Path (SSSP) when all edges have the same weight

 **[Breadth First Search](./bfs.md)**